United States Army Training and Doctrine Command

-The United States Army Training and Doctrine Command (TRADOC) is a major command of the United States Army headquartered at Fort Eustis, Virginia.
-It is charged with overseeing training of Army forces and the development of operational doctrine.
-TRADOC operates 37 schools and centers at 27 different locations.
-TRADOC schools conduct 1,304 courses and 108 language courses.
-The 1,304 courses include 516,000 seats (resident, on-site and distributed learning) for 443,231 soldiers; 36,145 other-service personnel; 8,314 international soldiers; and 28,310 civilians.
+The United States Army Training and Doctrine Command (TRADOC) was a major command of the United States Army headquartered at Fort Eustis, Virginia.
+It was active from 1973 to 2025.
+It was charged with overseeing training of Army forces and the development of operational doctrine.
+TRADOC operated 37 schools and centers at 27 different locations.
+TRADOC schools conducted 1,304 courses and 108 language courses.
+The 1,304 courses included 516,000 seats (resident, on-site and distributed learning) for 443,231 soldiers; 36,145 other-service personnel; 8,314 international soldiers; and 28,310 civilians.
+It was disestablished on September 26, 2025 and its functions transferred to the U.S. Army Transformation and Training Command (T2COM) in Austin, Texas on October 2, 2025.

 The current commanding general of TRADOC summarizes its function as an organization to design, develop, and build the Army.
-Thus, three major commands of the Army (TRADOC, FORSCOM, and AMC) shape its present "men and materiel".
+Thus, four major commands of the Army (FORSCOM, AMC, AFC, and TRADOC) shape its present "men and materiel".

 Mission

 The official mission statement for TRADOC states:

 Training and Doctrine Command develops, educates and trains Soldiers, civilians, and leaders; supports unit training; and designs, builds and integrates a versatile mix of capabilities, formations, and equipment to strengthen the U.S. Army as America's Force of Decisive Action.